Orderella/PopupDialog/README.md

 DestructiveButton.appearance().titleColor = .red
 ```

 Moreover, you can create a custom button by subclassing `PopupDialogButton`.
 The following example creates a solid blue button, featuring a bold white title font.
-Separators are invisble.
+Separators are invisible.

 ```swift
 public final class SolidBlueButton: PopupDialogButton {